prebid/prebid.github.io/_posts/2017-09-11-announcing-prebid-org.md

-Given how much header bidding has benefited the digital ecosystem – including advertisers and consumers – we want to bring it to as many different publishers as possible.
+Given how much header bidding has benefited the digital ecosystem – including advertisers and consumers – we want to bring it to as many different publishers and vendors as possible.
 It's so important to us that, rather than backing a proprietary solution, we want it to be a group effort.
 We want to work together with the rest of the industry to keep driving header bidding adoption and effectiveness.

 That's why we're launching [Prebid.org](http://prebid.org/overview/what-is-prebid-org.html): a